The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

-There are approximately 576 acres of planted red pine (Pinus resinosa) stands located throughout Myles Standish State Forest .
+There were approximately 576 acres of planted red pine (Pinus resinosa) stands located throughout Myles Standish State Forest.
 Many of these plantations were planted after large wildfires.
 The largest section of red pine plantations occur in the western portion of the forest, which was planted after the 1957 fire.
 Norway spruce was also planted alongside red pine in a few instances.
-Small rows of red pine are located along paved roads, forest roads, hiking trails, or paved bike paths.

-The objective of the timber harvest is to complete an ecological restoration by allowing native vegetation communities of pitch pine and scrub oak, or Pine Barrens to flourish and provide habitat for a diversity of endangered species.
+The objective of the timber harvest was to complete an ecological restoration by allowing native vegetation communities of pitch pine and scrub oak, or Pine Barrens to flourish and provide habitat for a diversity of endangered species.
 Many plantations were established on former pine barrens habitat or are adjacent to existing pine barrens.
-The project will protect and enhance public safety through the removal of red pine trees along roads, forest roads, hiking trails and paved bike paths.
-The project also will reduce wildfire danger and provide safe access to firefighters and fire apparatus.
-Non-native plantation removal is a high priority for pine barrens management in DCR's 2011 resource management plan.
-The project will remove approximately 500 acres of red pine plantations within Myles Standish State Forest.
-Harvest Map
+The project protected public safety through the removal of red pine trees along roads, forest roads, hiking trails and paved bike paths.
+The project also reduced wildfire danger and now provides safe access to firefighters and fire apparatus.
+Non-native plantation removal was a high priority for pine barrens management in DCR's 2011 resource management plan.

-As whole tree removal and large clearing will occur, the resulting landscape will have a dramatic change in appearance.
-The removal of the trees will reduce the fuel load and any hazardous trees to minimize the risk to public safety.
-It is expected that only a small amount of slash will remain on-site as the trees are removed.
-Visuals in the trail areas where harvest occurs will change from a forest canopy to an open shrubland savannah.
-Because red pines will be removed to promote native species of pitch pine, scrub oak, and shrubland species, the landscape view will change from a single species monoculture to a more diverse, multi-structured forest.
+Whole tree removal and large clearing resulted in a dramatic change in appearance of the landscape.
+Visuals where harvesting occurred changed from a forest canopy to an open shrubland savannah.
+Because red pines were removed to promote native species of pitch pine, scrub oak, and shrubland species, the landscape view changed from a single species monoculture to a more diverse, multi-structured forest.

 Red pine scale is found throughout New England, New York, New Jersey, and eastern Pennsylvania.
 It was first reported in Connecticut in 1946 and was most likely introduced to the United States on exotic pines planted at the New York World’s Fair in 1939.
 Over the past few years it has spread across most of MA.
 The first visible signs of infestation include discoloration of the lower branches, followed by swift decline of the entire crown and rapid stand wide mortality.
 Red pine scale is a flightless insect that is spread by birds, squirrels, and the wind.
 The insects are not visible to the naked eye, but the females secrete a white, fuzzy protective covering called “flocculent”, which helps insulate the insect over the winter; it is the most visible sign of the insect infestation.
 The insects pierce the phloem of the bark and suck the moisture from the trees stressing them as if there was a drought.
 Once stressed, the trees are susceptible to secondary pests such as the Turpentine Beetle or the Whitespotted Pine Sawyer, which bore into the main stem causing additional stress and introduce other pathogens.